Drawing & Painting blog

 6. My secret weapon: an electric eraser

-Below is the one I use by Derwent, although Jakkar makes a cheaper and less reliable version that’s more widely available.
-I use my eraser all the time particularly when drawing hair, not just to rub out mistakes (although it’s useful for that too!) but also for creating highlights.
+Below is the one I use which is made by Derwent, and I’ve recently acquired one bought online via Amazon which has an even thinner eraser (2.5mm/ under 1/8 inch diameter).
+I use my erasers all the time particularly when drawing hair, not just to rub out mistakes (although it’s useful for that too!) but also for creating highlights.
 An battery eraser can erase even fairly dark pencil marks.
 Therefore I can build up the tones in layers, starting with the darkest areas and then use the eraser to rub away the pencil where the light hits, just as if I was using paint and adding the white highlights on top.

 Hair is one place that I do sometimes rub the pencil marks with a tissue to create a smoother effect (I think of it as being a bit like ‘brushing’ the hair).
 Then I use the eraser to pick out the brightest points of light.
 A battery powered eraser can also be used to do sharp highlights within the eye or in other areas of the face such as the tip of the nose.

 Above is an example where I’ve used drawn darker shaded hair and then used my eraser to cut in the highlights, as well as adding the bright dot highlight to the left of the iris.
+You can find a whole tutorial on using erasers to draw realistic hair here.
 This type of eraser also does fur brilliantly!
-You can see how I use it for pet portaits in pencil by following the link.
+Here you can see how I use it for pet portaits in pencil.

 7. Invest in good quality art materials as much as possible